![]() |

 THE PLOT

 Kirk invites Karidian and his players aboard the Enterprise, ostensibly to get the actors to their next destination while providing entertainment for his crew.
 In reality, Kirk hopes to find evidence that Karidian either is or is not Kodos.
-When Riley (Bruce Hyde), a member of the ship's crew whose family was murdered by Kodos, is nearly killed, Kirk is more certain than ever that Karidian is Kodos.
-But still he does not act, insisting on proof... even as Kirk himself becomes the next likely target!
+He feels increasingly certain of the man's identity, particularly after Riley (Bruce Hyde), a crew member whose family was murdered by Kodos, is nearly killed.
+But Kirk does not act, insisting on proof... even as he becomes the next target!

 CHARACTERS

 Capt.
 Kirk: After a lapse in the previous episode, Shatner is back on top form.
-We see a very thoughtful Kirk in this episode.
-His gut tells him that Leighton is right, that Karidian is Kodos.
-But he is very mindful of both justice and duty, and will not act without evidence.
+He's particularly thoughtful in this episode.
+His gut tells him that Leighton is right, that Karidian is Kodos, and he is also driven by guilt at having initially dismissed his friend's claim.
+He remains mindful of both justice and duty, however, refusing to act without evidence.

 Dr. McCoy: Shows a clear disapproval of what he sees as Kirk's desire for vengeance.
-Urges restraint, pointing out that taking revenge and carrying Kodos' "head through the corridors in triumph... won't bring back the dead."
-After Riley's near-fatal "accident," he and Spock act as a team again, realizing that it now appears quite likely that Kirk is right - and that Kirk is therefore almost certainly the next target.
+He urges restraint, pointing out that taking revenge and carrying Kodos's "head through the corridors in triumph... won't bring back the dead."
+After Riley's near-fatal "accident," he and Spock realize that it now appears likely that Kirk is right - and that Kirk is therefore almost certainly the next target.

 Hot Space Babe of the Week: Barbara Anderson is Lenore, Karidian's beautiful daughter and co-star.
-Lenore seems very simple and naive, totally devoted to her father.
+Lenore seems simple and naive, totally devoted to her father.
 She is initially drawn to Kirk - at least, until the captain all but accuses her father of being Kodos.
+Anderson does well with an above-average female guest role for this period, and she's quite good in the final scenes.

-Villain of the Week: Arnold Moss is Karidian, the distinguished Shakespearian actor whom Kirk becomes almost certain is actually a mass murderer.
-Moss plays the role with great dignity and a certain world-weariness which fits very well with the role.
-He gets two standout scenes: his confrontation with Kirk near the middle of the episode, and his monologue at the episode's climax.
-Yet another of TOS' many memorable guest turns.
+Villain of the Week: Actor Arnold Moss played Shakespeare on stage early in his career, and the glimpses shown of Karidian's performances make him convincing as an actor.
+Moss plays the role with dignity and a certain world-weariness that helps to keep open the question of his guilt.
+He has two standout scenes: his confrontation with Kirk near the middle of the episode, and his monologue at the episode's climax.

 THOUGHTS

-The Shakespearian ties greatly strengthen the episode.
+The Shakespearian ties strengthen the episode.
 The plot clearly parallels Hamlet, the play which is performed at the episode's climax.
-Kirk is caught in the same dilemma.
+Kirk is caught in the same dilemma as the Danish prince.
 A trusted figure from his past has levied an accusation that demands action, but he must be certain before he acts.
 Like Hamlet, he waits, plots in order to gather evidence, and in his hesitation nearly waits too long.
 There is even a fragile daughter, with Lenore basically acting as Ophelia to Karidian's Claudius and Kirk's Hamlet.

 Rating: 9/10.